mozilla-spidermonkey/js-lock-and-condition/README.md

 ## API

 Here's a synopsis.
 For more information, see comments in [lock.js](lock.js).
-For an example of the use, see [shell-test.js](shell-test.js).
+For an example of the use, see [browser-test.html](browser-test.html) for code for a web browser, or [shell-test.js](shell-test.js) for code for a JavaScript shell.

 ### Lock